adrianb93/dotfiles/installed.md

 The following are things I cannot automate or might not apply to your hardware:

+# SSH Keys

+    1. Use `sshgen` to generate keys.
+    2. Use `sshkey` to copy it to the clipboard.

 # Using Touch ID for `sudo`

     You will want to edit this file: `sudo vim /etc/pam.d/sudo`